RetroGigabyte/ESP32-WROM-32E-RCA-Graphics/README.md

 ## License

 Open source - modify and use as needed.
+(Preferably leave credit!)

 ---